 No housing deposit is required; the admissions deposit is the only required deposit for the College.

 Is my housing payment refundable?

-Should a student withdraw from Barton College, then a prorated refund may be granted.
-For questions concerning refunding and payment please contact the Business Office at 252-399-6333.
+Should a student withdraw from Barton College, a prorated refund may be granted.
+For questions concerning refunding and payment, please contact the Student Financial Services at 252-399-6333.

 When will I know where I will live?

 For incoming students, once you have signed and submitted your Housing Contract, you will be able to select an on-campus space using your MyBartonHousing portal.
 Housing Selection dates are communicated by the Office of Residence Life by email.
 If you have any questions, please reach out to the Office of Residence Life at firstname.lastname@example.org or 252-399-6386.

 Once you have signed your Housing Contract, you will be able to select an on-campus space based on availability.
 Housing Selection dates are communicated by the Office of Residence Life by email.
 If you have any questions, please reach out to the Office of Residence Life at email@example.com or 252-399-6386.